juju/docs/src/en/charms-storage-k8s.md

 The topic of storage is covered in a non-Kubernetes context on the [Using Juju Storage][charms-storage] page.

-!!!
-Note:
-    Kubernetes charms are currently only available on the [staging Charm Store][charm-store-staging] and are for developmental and testing purposes only.

 ## Juju-managed storage

 As mentioned, there are two types of persistent storage that Juju can manage: